Myths vs. Facts

 FACT: A foreclosure notice does not necessarily mean that a person no longer resides in the home, as people often remain in the home after foreclosure begins and are sometimes able to refinance the home.
 Voters whose homes have been foreclosed but who remain in their homes may continue to vote in their assigned precinct.
 Voters who have physically moved from their foreclosed residence with no intention of returning to that addresss as their residence may still vote, but should provide a change of address to the supervisor of elections.
 You must vote in your correct precinct.

-MYTH: If you are a florida college student, you have to change your permanent residence to your college address.
+MYTH: If you are a Florida college student, you have to change your permanent residence to your college address.

-FACT: If a college student registers with a legal residence in a Florida county, then no further proof of residency is required, regardlesss of where the college student's parents reside or whether the student intends to move back to where the parents are located.
+FACT: If a college student registers with a legal residence in a Florida county, then no further proof of residency is required, regardless of where the college student's parents reside or whether the student intends to move back to where the parents are located.

 MYTH: Provisional ballots are only counted when there is a close race.